bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Denotes the type of the predominant contrast conveyed by an individual file of a conventional anatomical image.
-Changes to the specification is REQUIRED to expand or to modify following table.
+Changes to the specification is REQUIRED to expand or to modify the following table.

 | Name                                       | _suffix | _suffix type | Description                                                                                                                                                                                                                     |
 |--------------------------------------------|---------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|